Volunteer Hour Tracker

 On my first day at Unself, the company pivoted from an all-in-one volunteer management solution to a volunteer hour tracker in order to be a more unique competitor in the market.

-But as soon as we showed our first prototype to local nonprofits and volunteers, we learned that we needed to expand the data we were capturing to build a true MVP.
+As soon as we showed our first prototype to local nonprofits and volunteers, we learned that we needed to expand the data we were capturing to build a true MVP.

-With feature requests and valuable insights flying in left and right, a big part of my role was to facilitate conversations with the team to prioritize, write requirements, and co-design these two concurrent efforts.
+With feature requests and valuable insights flying in left and right, a big part of my role was to facilitate conversations with the entire team to prioritize, write requirements, and co-design these two concurrent efforts.

 I began capturing these themes in an Invision board and our sketches became tightly focused around a complete-the-sentence UX and a simple but celebratory UI.